 Bradbury played in the 1st XVs for both Oban Lorne and Merchiston Castle (season 2012/13) before earning an elite development player (EDP) contract with Edinburgh Rugby this summer.

-Bradbury came to prominence as a teenager under Alan Solomons at Edinburgh, he has blossomed under new coach Duncan Hodge’s more expansive regime, scoring tries against both Ulster and Treviso and winning a succession of man-of-the-match awards.
+He came to prominence as a teenager under Alan Solomons at Edinburgh, and blossomed under then-new coach Duncan Hodge’s more expansive regime, scoring tries against both Ulster and Treviso and winning a succession of man-of-the-match awards.

 Bradbury was called up to the Scotland Six Nations Squad ahead of the clash with France, where he made his debut in the competition.

-In May 2019, he was named in Scotland's 42-man training squad ahead of the Rugby World Cup.
+In May 2019, he was named in Scotland's 42-man training squad for the Rugby World Cup.

 |2016 - present|